meghbhalerao/semantic-segmentation/README.md

 ###  Running the training process (for more details look into the `submission_scripts` folder)
 1. The training script `trainer.py` takes in 2 command line arguments : first is the path to the training `csv` file of a given fold, and the second is the path to the validation `csv` file of a given fold (the respective pairs are generated at point **4** of the CSV preparation step above).
 2. `cd` into the `submission_scripts` folder.
 There are 5 submission scripts (one for each fold)
-3. Edit each of the submission scripts to make sure that the correct paths to the training and validation scripts is passed as an argument to `trainer.py`
+3. Edit each of the submission scripts to make sure that the correct paths to the training and validation scripts is passed as arguments to `trainer.py`
-4. Run each of the submission scripts either by `bash script_name.sh` or `qsub script_name.sh` (if you are using a SGE computing cluster)
+4. Run each of the submission scripts (`trainer_f*.sh`) either by `bash script_name.sh` or `qsub script_name.sh` (if you are using a SGE computing cluster)

 ###  How and where are the weights saved?
 1. The weights (models) are saved as `*.pt` files.